lawrnce/PopUpCollectionView/README.md

 ## License

-PopUpCollectionView is available under the MIT license.
 See the LICENSE file for more info.